Whenever I’m deciding on a destination, I have a few standard criteria:

 Where to Eat: The food in Nosara was some of my favorite.
-Below are a few of my favorites:
+Below are a few recommendations:

-- La Luna – I visited here just about every night for the watermellon margaritas and their incredible tahini dressed salad dish
+- La Luna – I visited here just about every night for the watermelon margaritas and their incredible tahini dressed salad dish

 - Naked Foods – I ate here for lunch just about every single day.
 This vegan cafe has beautiful and unique options.

 - Beach Dog Cafe – I only went here a few times but – woah.
 Their vegan breakfast is next level.